Best Pre-Production Tips for Fashion Photoshoot

 Models require adequate attention for and before a shoot.
 The models need to be briefed about the shoot as well.
 Their costumes need to be pre-decided and should fit them perfectly.

-They need to be informed about what the shoot will be about if any products are being shot with them, which another model will be there and so on.
+They need to be informed about the shoot, including whether any products are being shot with them, whether another model will be there, and so on.
 Ask them about their level of comfort and what they are comfortable with.

-Never force something on them that they may not wish to do on the shoot as this not only will be considered as harassment but also the photographs won’t look good if the models do not look comfortable.
+Never force something on them that they may not wish to do on the shoot.
+This will not only be considered harassment, but the photographs wonโt look good if the models do not look comfortable.

-Ask the models for shoots from previous photos as well since you can get an idea of which angles, they might look good in.
+Ask the models for shots from previous photos since you can get an idea of which angles they might look good in.
 Play loud music and ask the model to share a playlist of their choice with you so that the music can help them stay focused.
 Most fashion photography shoots these days play music for this sole reason.

 7. Discussing post-production

-Post-production is as important to understand and discuss as any other aspect of the shoot.
+Post-production is as essential to understand and discuss as any other shoot aspect.
 Discussing how to edit a photo is especially important when photographing for a conceptual shoot.

-If you discuss your shoot with a retoucher in advance he or she will give your ideas that you can execute during shoots to get a better end result.
-It will also help the retoucher to give you the finished products in a lot less time as he or she will have to work on the images less.
+If you discuss your shoot with a retoucher in advance, he or she will give your ideas that you can execute during shoots to get a better result.
+It will also help the retoucher to provide you with the finished products in less time as he or she will have to work on the images less.

 8. Dry-runs

-When a theatre is being practiced for a new show, they perform dry runs on stage to understand positioning, dialogue throw, lighting, etc. Similarly, for these shoots, a dry run is a must!
+When a theatre is practicing for a new show, it performs dry runs on stage to understand positioning, dialogue throw, lighting, etc. Similarly, a dry run is a must for these shoots!

 Ask someone from the team to act as the model for the day and check each lighting set-up.
-Make sure your team knows their duties and see if everything is working like a well-oiled machine.
-This will help you in avoiding any unforeseen errors on the day of the shoot.
+Ensure your team knows their duties and see if everything works like a well-oiled machine.
+This will help you avoid any unforeseen errors on the day of the shoot.

 Now that we have covered everything that you might want to look into till the day of the shoot, you can check out our article on what needs to be done during or after the shoot in another article in this issue.